Viq111/twilight/README.md

-Twilight - An OK IA
+Pylight - An OK IA
 ===================

 Let you win the Vampires VS Wolves game